-Many substances including medicinal drugs commonly thought to be safe, are bombarding the Liver with extra workload, acidity, inflammation and tissue damage.
+Many substances including medicinal drugs commonly thought to be safe are bombarding the Liver with the extra workload, acidity, inflammation, and tissue damage.

-For example, thousands of people around the world think nothing of taking painkillers on a regular basis yet acetominaphen (paracetemol) toxicity is common.
-It is so dangerous it can completely destroy the Liver function if taken only slightly above the dose stated on label.
-Known by various names in different countries this is paracetamol, tylenol and other over-the-counter cold and flu, fever and pain remedies.
+For example, thousands of people around the world think nothing of taking painkillers on a regular basis yet acetaminophen (paracetamol) toxicity is common.
+It is so dangerous it can completely destroy the Liver function if taken only slightly above the dose stated on the label.
+Known by various names in different countries this is paracetamol, Tylenol and other over-the-counter cold and flu, fever and pain remedies.

-Liver is the largest and most vital organ of the human body.
-Besides its crucial role in the metabolism of nutrients, Liver is responsible for bio-transformation of drugs and chemicals thereby protecting body against toxic foreign materials.
-In this process the Liver is exposed to high concentration of toxic chemicals and their metabolites which may cause Liver injury.
+The Liver is the largest and most vital organ of the human body.
+Besides its crucial role in the metabolism of nutrients, the Liver is responsible for the biotransformation of drugs and chemicals thereby protecting the body against toxic foreign materials.
+In this process, the Liver is exposed to a high concentration of toxic chemicals and their metabolites which may cause Liver injury.

-There are more than hundred well known Liver diseases with diversified pathology.
-The most frequent causes of hepatic disease include infectious agents (especially hepatitis viral A, B, and C), obesity related fatty Liver disease, xenobiotics (alcohol, drugs, and chemicals) induced Liver injury, inherited and genetic defects related Liver diseases, autoimmune hepatitis, Liver cirrhosis and primary or secondary Liver cancer.
+There are more than a hundred well-known Liver diseases with diversified pathology.
+The most frequent causes of hepatic disease include infectious agents (especially hepatitis viral A, B, and C), obesity-related fatty Liver disease, xenobiotics (alcohol, drugs, and chemicals) induced Liver injury, inherited and genetic defects related Liver diseases, autoimmune hepatitis, Liver cirrhosis, and primary or secondary Liver cancer.
 (1)